Ironwall Lexical Specification

 Legal floating-point payload shapes:

-• Support finite negative scientific notation, for example 0neg3p14en20
+ep/en, for example3p14ep23,3p14en20 - Support finite negative scientific notation, for example

 Constraints:

-• The exponent part must be a non-negative decimal integer
+pmay not be empty;3pis illegal and must be written as3p0 - The exponent part must be a non-negative decimal integer

-• Finite negative floats use the 0neg prefix
+- Finite negative floats use the

 5.2.3 complex payload